formlio/forml/docs/testing.rst

 Operator Test Suite
 -------------------
-All test case assertions of the same operator are defined within the operator test suite that's created simple as follows::
+All test case assertions of the same operator are defined within the operator test suite that's created simply as follows::

     class TestMyTransformer(testing.operator(mymodule.MyTransformer)):